 How to delete duplicate photos on iPhone

 While manually searching for duplicate and similar photos is one way to clean up your library, it isn’t the only way.
-Below, we’ll share how to clean up your duplicates manually, how to purge similar photos in Google Photos and iCloud, and — the easiest option — how to delete duplicates using the app Gemini Photos.
+Below, we’ll share how to clean up your duplicates manually, how to purge similar photos in Google Photos and iCloud, and — the easiest option — how to delete duplicates using an app designed for the purpose.
+It is Gemini Photos.
+Let’s start with the easiest one.

 How to remove duplicate iPhone photos using Gemini Photos